Has your church or religious organization ever done a crowdfunding campaign?

 Crowdfunding is an incredibly accessible way to raise money because there are no barriers when it comes to getting started.
-Depending on the crowdfunding service you choose (more on this below), you might be able to start instantly, for free!
-With a donation platform like Donorbox, you can create a dedicated crowdfunding campaign in less than 15 minutes with no coding skills, starting fees, or contracts required.
+Depending on the crowdfunding tool you choose (more on this below), you might be able to start instantly, for free!
+With a donation platform like Donorbox, you can create a simple-to-use and effective crowdfunding campaign in less than 15 minutes with no coding skills, starting fees, or contracts required.

-Additionally, crowdfunding projects are accessible for donors all over the world, at any time of the day or night.
+Additionally, crowdfunding projects are accessible to donors all over the world, at any time of the day or night.
 With an online crowdfunding campaign, anyone can support your project at any time.

 One of the main advantages of a crowdfunding campaign is that it’s so easily shareable with your extended community.
 Crowdfunding can allow you to grow your fundraising beyond weekly attendees into the greater community.
 This is especially possible when your project will benefit the community at large.